Surya-R8340/GenAi-Projects/RAG/README.md

 - **HuggingFaceEmbeddings**: A library used to generate embeddings for document chunks.
 - **FAISS**: A library used to implement the VectorStore.
 - **ChatPromptTemplate**: A library used to create a prompt template for the LLM.

+## Getting Started
+### Prerequisites
+Python Version 3.11.

+### Installation
+Step-by-step instructions on how to install and set up your project.